haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 w_desolv = 0
 # allow less movement during the refinement
 tadfactor = 4
+# Reduce the initial temperature for the final round of flexible refinement to 300 (from 1000 with default parameters)
 temp_cool3_init = 300

 [caprieval]
 reference_fname = "pdbs/3CRO_complex.pdb"

 [mdref]
+tolerance = 5
 # to maintain conformation of the DNA with automatic restraints
 dnarest_on = true
 # Cro to OR1 ambiguous restraints